 There are many study abroad programs in English speaking countries, and English is widely spoken and taught around the world.
 Many non-English speaking countries have universities that teach courses in English, and there are many study abroad program providers that offer coursework exclusively in English.
 Other program providers offer intensive language study with the option to take other courses in English or the foreign language.
 While knowing a foreign language opens up more possibilities and will certainly make a student’s time out of the classroom less challenging, lack of foreign language ability should not prevent a student from studying abroad.

 Interested in learning a language, but can’t add a whole major or minor?
-Find out more about the Foreign Language and Culture Certificate.
+Find out more about Carnegie Mellon's Foreign Language and Culture Certificate.

 When can I study abroad?

 Most students study abroad during their junior year; however, a growing number are studying abroad second semester sophomore year or first semester senior year.
 Students should consult their academic advisor regarding the specifics for their major.